What will I learn?

 BSc (Hons) in a Science-related programme at 2:2 or above

-For more information about this course please email Lorna Cameron on firstname.lastname@example.org
+For more information about this course please email Natalie Stones on email@example.com

-The government has introduced postgraduate loans for those undertaking postgraduate study, so now you can afford to study at the next level.
+The government has introduced postgraduate loans for those undertaking postgraduate study.
 Find out more here.